Cross-corpus Readability Compatibility Assessment for English Texts: Conclusion

 Our comparison of cross-corpus compatibility assessment results encompasses two aspects: feature combination and classification methods.
 We find that the applicability of classification methods for assessing text difficulty compatibility depends on the chosen feature combination.
 The combination of Attention-BiLSTM, BiLSTM methods, and fusion features significantly enhances the compatibility of the OSP source corpus.
 Compared to GloVe word vector representation, the average compatibility values increase by 0.214 and 0.137, respectively.
 This demonstrates the superior performance of deep learning methods and fusion features in cross-corpus English text readability assessment.

 Moreover, we employ RJSD, RRNSS, and NDCG as evaluation metrics for compatibility results in our experiments.
-Despite their distinct perspectives, these metrics consistently yield similar overall outcomes, confirming the robustness and reliability of our proposed compatibility assessment method.
+Despite their distinct perspectives, these metrics consistently yield similar overall outcomes, confirming the robustness and reliability of CRCA.
 Our work not only facilitates comparisons in corpus selection but also provides experimental evidence for validating findings in the context of natural language processing research and practical applications.